 - Agree on a plan to tackle the issues and reach your goals

 After you’ve completed the initial consultation, you can decide if you want to continue with treatment.
 Psychotherapy is a powerful approach to resolving struggles with your mental health, relationships and problems at work.
 It takes patience, persistence and practice.
-It won’t be easy, but I suspect you knew that already.
+It won’t be easy, but I suspect you know that already.
 If it were, then you’d have resolved it by now.

 What is the average number of sessions?

 At the start, it will help to see your therapist either weekly or fortnightly.
-As you learn new skills and notice some improvements, then you can space out the sessions to give you more time to implement them.
+As you learn new skills and notice some improvements, you can space out the sessions to give you more time to implement them.

 How will I know if I am making progress?

 Being on a merry-go-round with your fears, frustrations, hurt, shame, and sadness is painful.
-You want to get off, but you don’t know how to do it.
+You want to get off but don’t know how to do it.
 Decent therapy will teach you how to relate more effectively to your thoughts and feelings so that you can do something different that improves your well-being and your relationships.

 How do you know if you are making progress?